Amortized Variational Inference: A Systematic Review: Amortized VI

 In order to obtain a tighter ELBO and hence better variational approximations, importance sampling can be used to get a lower variance estimate of the evidence \shortcite{thin2021monte}.
 This technique also forms the basis of the Importance Weighted Auto-Encoder (IWAE) \shortcite{iwae_burda} where the ELBO is computed as:

 which is a $K$-sample importance weighting estimate of the log evidence. \shortciteA{iwae_burda} showed that the true marginal likelihood is approached as $K \rightarrow \infty$.
 However, \shortciteA{Nowozin2018DebiasingEA} proved that IWAEs introduce a biased estimator for the true marginal likelihood where the bias is reduced at a rate of $\mathcal{O}(1/K)$.
 In addition, importance sampling is known to perform poorly in high dimensions \shortcite{mackay_book}.
-To address these issues, \shortciteA{thin2021monte} proposed the Langevin Monte Carlo (L-MCVAE), based on Sequential Importance Sampling (SIS), that provides a tighter ELBO than standard techniques as well as an unbiased estimator for the evidence.
-Furthermore, \shortciteA{rainforth18b} provided empirical evidence that increasing the tightness of the ELBO independently to the expressive capacity of the recognition network can prove detrimental to its learning process.
-Thus, they proposed improvements over the IWAE by introducing three algorithms namely the Partially Importance Weighted Auto-Encoder (PIWAE), the Multiply Importance Weighted Auto-Encoder (MIWAE), and the Combination Importance Weighted Auto-Encoder (CIWAE) \shortcite{rainforth18b}.
+To address these issues, \shortciteA{thin2021monte} proposed the Langevin Monte Carlo VAE (L-MCVAE), based on Sequential Importance Sampling (SIS), that provides a tighter ELBO than standard techniques as well as an unbiased estimator for the evidence.
+However, \shortciteA{rainforth18b} provided empirical evidence that increasing the tightness of the ELBO independently to the expressive capacity of the recognition network can prove detrimental to its learning process.
+In their study, \shortciteA{rainforth18b} demonstrated that deviating from this conventional training approach, specifically, by employing tighter bounds for training generative networks and looser bounds for recognition networks, more accurate posterior approximations and enhanced generative performance could be achieved.
+Thus, they proposed three algorithms namely the Partially Importance Weighted Auto-Encoder (PIWAE), the Multiply Importance Weighted Auto-Encoder (MIWAE), and the Combination Importance Weighted Auto-Encoder (CIWAE).
+Each of these algorithms represents improvements over the IWAE and encompasses the standard IWAE as a special case. \shortciteA{rainforth18b} evaluated the performance of these algorithms in terms of their ability to balance the training objectives between the recognition and the generative networks.
+While MIWAE and CIWAE primarily enabled achieving this balance, it was PIWAE that exhibited distinctive characteristics.
+PIWAE not only successfully balanced the training objectives between their recognition and generative networks but also demonstrated simultaneous improvements in the training of both networks.
+By focusing on improving the training of its recognition network, PIWAE indirectly influenced and heightened its generative network performance, while resulting in more accurate posterior approximations.